Why Are Dogs Scared of Fireworks?

 Burns

-Even if your dog isn’t stressed about the noise of fireworks, allowing them outside while you’re lighting sparklers can be dangerous.
-Dogs may not realize the danger of lit fireworks and get too close, which can result in burns to the face or even the inside of the mouth if they attempt to ingest a lit firework.
+Even if your dog is relatively chill about fireworks, letting them outside while you’re lighting sparklers can be extremely dangerous.
+Dogs may not understand the danger of lit fireworks and get too close, which can result in burns to the face or even the inside of the mouth if they attempt to ingest a lit firework.

 “The same precautions that you would take when using fireworks around young children should also be taken with your pets,” Dr. Fadl adds.
 “That means making sure fireworks are not being set off with pets nearby and able to get near hazardous sparks, flames, or strong smoke or odors.”